Teaching-projects/SZE-MOSZE-2020-TeamlessName/README.md

 For example.:

-./a.out units/scenario1.json
+./a.out units/prepared_game.json

-After starting program (with correct arguments) the program simulates the fight, then prints out the results.
+After starting program (with correct argument) the program prints out the initial state of the game.
+It shows a level, with walls and corridors.
+The player(user) can give commands (north, west, south, east) to the hero character, who is represented by an "H" on the map.
+The hero can move in corridors, but cannot traverse walls.
+The objective is to defeat all monsters that are represented by "M"s on the map.
+The game lasts while the hero is alive, or until all monsters have been slain.

 ## Doxygen Doc